Towards A Simple and Efficient VDTN Routing Protocol for Data Collection in Smart Cities: Introduction

-The Intelligent Transportation Systems (ITS), on the other hand, are advanced applications dedicated to delivering innovative services related to different modes of transport and traffic management, through vehicular communication, to improve road safety and comfort for drivers and passengers \cite{benamar_routing_2014}.
-Vehicles equipped with wireless devices can collect data from the environment and share traffic and road safety information with in-range vehicles, roadside units, and other connected objects.
+The Intelligent Transportation Systems (ITS), on the other hand, are advanced applications aiming to provide innovative services related to different modes of transport and traffic management, through vehicular communication, to improve road safety and comfort for drivers and passengers \cite{benamar_routing_2014}.
+Vehicles equipped with wireless devices can collect data from the environment and exchange traffic and road safety information with nearby vehicles, roadside units, and other connected objects.
 These functionalities are known as the vehicle-to-vehicle (V2V), vehicle-to-infrastructure (V2I), and the vehicle-to-everything (V2X) communications \cite{arena2019overview}.
-Concerning the implementation of VDTN in the ITS environment, we can expect the increasing availability of ITS infrastructures to assist in the networks' data exchange.
-One crucial infrastructure element is the Road Side Unit (RSU), which can connect to the Internet.
-Such units will be installed throughout the city, and they can function as a Point-of-Presence (PoP) for accessing the Internet and forwarding data from vehicles to the core network.
-In another scenario that we do not consider in this paper, the RSU might not have an internet connection.
-However, it can still participate in data forwarding as long as it has some wireless communication capability.
+Concerning the implementation of VDTN in the ITS environment, we can expect an increasing number of ITS infrastructures available to assist in exchanging data within the networks.
+One crucial infrastructure element is the Road Side Unit (RSU), which can connect to the internet.
+Such units will be installed throughout the city, and they can function as a Point-of-Presence (PoP) for accessing the internet and forwarding data from vehicles to the core network.
+In another scenario that we do not consider in this paper, the RSU might not have an internet connection, but it can still participate in data forwarding as long as it has some wireless communication capability.